 On January 14, 2014, the German subsidiary received an Italian court ruling in the matter to pay the amount of \$770 as a preliminary execution of the first instance judgment.
 Upon the objection filed by the German subsidiary such execution was set aside.
 Based on the confirmation of legal counsel, the requested commission fee would only have been payable if public funding for the project would have been obtained and the plant for the project would have been built.
 As neither condition was met, the subsidiary would have no legal or contractual obligation to pay the commission fee.
-Following the appellate court hearing on October 27, 2017 our legal counsel has determined a likelihood of more than 50% that the German subsidiary will succeed in the appeal and believes that the claim is without merit which is indicated as well by the fact that the preliminary execution was stopped.
+Following the appellate court hearing on October 27, 2017, a judgment was issued on May 31, 2018, rejecting the former partner's claims for a commission fee.

 Since, for reasons outside of the responsibility of the German subsidiary, the project has never been started and therefore has not been realized by the subsidiary, they would have no legal or contractual obligation to compensate for unrealized estimated earnings.
+Therefore, the first instance judgment in favor of the subsidiary is correct and, following the appellate court hearing on October 27, 2017, a judgment was issued on May 31, 2018, rejecting the former partner's claims for unrealized estimated earnings.

-Therefore, the first instance judgment in favour of the subsidiary is correct and our legal counsel has determined a likelihood of more than 50% that this judgment will be upheld by the appellate court.
-Therefore, the Company has not recognized a provision related to this claim as of December 31, 2017.
+In August, the former joint venture partner filed an appeal of the above-identified judgments with the Italian Supreme Court.
+Our legal counsel has confirmed the likelihood of more than 50% that the appellate court's judgments will be upheld by the Italian Supreme Court.
+Therefore, the Company has not recognized a provision related to these claims as of December 31, 2018.